 Atlantic Rally for Cruisers, or the ARC, is a true blue water classic.
-It’s the easy way to the Caribbean combined with a seriously fun off water scene.
-It’s the perfect setting if you are looking for an interesting and safe way to cross an ocean without getting involved in the all the hassle of putting together a project of your own.
+It’s the easy way to the Caribbean combined with a seriously fun land based venue.
+It’s the perfect setting if you are looking for an interesting and safe way to cross the Atlantic Ocean.
+We offer a hassle free way to do it without spending six or seven figure numbers on a boat of your own.

 Cruising or Racing

-This is our fifth ARC with Eira and the previous trips have taught us several good lessons.
-We are going to be 8 persons on the boat (two professionals) and our aims in the race will be discussed and agreed among the crew prior to start.
-At the moment we are announced in the cruising division.
-If the crew have the appetite for racing we can always switch over to racing division.
+This is our first ARC with Ice Bear (Baltic 58) but the previous trips with Swan 51 Eira have taught us several good lessons.
+We are going to be 8 – 9 persons on the boat (two or three professionals) and our aim in the race will be discussed and established among the crew prior to start.
+At the moment we are announced in the cruising division, which we think is clever since you can motor out of a situation with long calms without abandoning race.
+If we feel like it we can always switch over to racing division, in case the crew have the appetite for it.
+This decision has to be made well before start.
 We have previously done two racing and two cruising division ARC:s.
+Last year (ARC 2021) we became second in class.
+Maybe it’s time to aim for the highest place at the podium this time around?

-All crew will be involved in running the boat.
-It concerns all aspects and we will also give people special tasks depending on their appetite for learning and based on their experience.
+The setup on the boat is a normal crew situation where all will be involved in running of the boat.
+This concerns all aspects and we will also give people special tasks depending on their appetite for learning or based on their experience.
 Such roles could be navigator and weather analyst, radio and communication or maybe watch leader.
 We can also rotate roles if there is a wish for it.
-If you have any special requests concerning position on the boat we are glad to hear about it in advance.
+Safety is always paramount and non negotiable.
+We are carrying all safety equipment required for a ocean going vessel and the boat, a robust Baltic 58, is one of the best series produced boats ever built.

-Provisioning is done on the spot and everyone has a saying on the content of our purchases.
-Our aim is to point as high as possible under circumstances.
+Provisioning is done on the spot and everyone has a saying on the content.
+Our aim is to have ambitions high enough to keep everyone going and happy.
 We usually house several different nationalities and it usually contributes for quite a mix of different dishes.

 Skipper & Mate

-The skipper and the mate (cook) are both experienced sailors carrying the necessary tickets.
-The skipper has done 10 previous ocean crossings with Eira and knows the boat inside out.
-The mate is responsible for provisioning and the galley during the trip.
+The skipper and the mate are both experienced sailors carrying the necessary tickets.
+The skipper has done eleven previous ocean crossings including five ARC races prior to this.
+The mate has sailed on the Atlantic and several racing events and is considered a very reliable and competent person.

 The sailing fee includes: